-Leptospira interrogans (L. interrogans) are pathogenic spirochetal bacteria responsible for a worldwide zoonosis.
+Leptospira interrogans (L. interrogans) are pathogenic spirochetal bacteria responsible for a worldwide, neglected, reemerging zoonosis.
 Rodents are asymptomatic renal carriers of the bacteria and excrete them in their urine, contaminating the environment.
 Hosts are infected through penetration of motile Leptospira through abraded skin or mucosa.
 Humans can develop a mild or a severe acute disease with kidney, liver and heart failure.
 Spirochetes cell walls are peculiar, with 2 membranes, rich in lipoproteins, separated by a periplasmic space, enclosing a peptidoglycan layer that confers the spiral shape and 2 endoflagella allowing the motility.
-Of note, lipopolysaccharide (LPS), not present in other spirochetes, is constitutive of outer membranes of L. interrogans.
+Of note, lipopolysaccharide (LPS), not present in most spirochetes, is constitutive of outer membranes of L. interrogans.

-Current projects include the study of recognition of leptospiral peptidoglycan, flagellins and the role of other membrane components in the escape from the innate immune response, using macrophage and epithelial cells lines, murine bone marrow and human blood derived macrophages or dendritic cells, and transgenic and KO mice for PRRs or cell subsets.
+For these projects we will take advantage of a characterized mouse model of leptospirosis using bioluminescent Leptospira species .
+We will also use macrophage and epithelial cell lines, murine bone marrow and human blood derived macrophages or dendritic cells, and transgenic and KO mice for PRRs or cell subsets,

-Ratet, et al, PLOS NTD, 2014 ; Werts et al, Nat Immunol, 2001 ; Que-Gewirth, et al, JBC, 2004 ; Nahori et al, J. Immunol, 2005 ; Chassin et al, J. Immunol, 2009 ; Lacroix-Lamandé, et al, J. Immunol, 2012.
+Ratet, et al, PLoS NTD, 2014 ; Werts et al, Nat Immunol, 2001 ; Que-Gewirth, et al, JBC, 2004 ; Nahori et al, J. Immunol, 2005 ; Chassin et al, J. Immunol, 2009 ; Ratet et al, PLoS PATH, 2017.